M4nuski/LegoTV/README.md

 # The Project

 ## Physical Components
-The "block" used is custom machined on a taig mill using only DRO for reference and a custom cutter for the studs.
+The "block" is custom machined on a Taig lathe using only DRO for reference and a custom cutter for the studs.

-Top and Bottom paltes were actually test parts that got fused togheter with a casting of polyurethane plastic then hollowed-out by the same milling machine.
+Top and Bottom plates were actually test parts that got fused togheter with a casting of polyurethane plastic then hollowed-out by the same milling setup.

 Backplate is the actual SMT PCB